 Your next question might be, “Can I find a quality 3D system on the secondary market?”
-6-12 months ago, the answer might have been, "Probably not."
-Today, however, there is a slow, steady supply of units coming onto the secondary market.
-We believe that purchasing a previously-owned Hologic Dimensions 3D Tomo unit can be one of the best mammography equipment values if the seller is reputable and the buyer is well-informed.
-To help those of you who may be looking for a Dimensions 3D unit, know what to look for and what to expect, we'll share four tips that we've seen buyers apply for better equipment and smoother projects.
+12 months ago, the answer might have been, "Probably not".
+Today, however, there is a slow, steady supply of units coming onto the secondary market and parts availability has increased.
+As a result, third-party parts and service providers are now able to support extended service agreements.

+We believe that purchasing a pre-owned Hologic DImensions 3D Tomo unit can make tremendous cents (pun intended) if the seller is reputable and the buyer is well-informed.
+To help those of you who may be looking for a Dimensions 3D unit know what to look for and what to expect, we'll share four tips that we've seen buyers apply for better equipment and smoother projects.

 When you want to set your facility up with a reliable, quality mammo system, a used Hologic Dimensions 3D Tomo unit can be a great pick.
 On top of that, if you do your homework and work with a reputable provider, the overall value can be very high.
 There are certainly opportunities out there that will allow you to spend less, but many of them require you to take on more risk and sacrifice ongoing support and peace of mind.

 If you're ready to take a closer look at a Hologic Dimensions 3D or another digital mammography system, we're ready to assist.
-Click on the button below to let us more about your project and to get an estimate.
+Click on the button below to let us know more about your project and to get an estimate.

 Jason Block is the Product Manager for Women’s Health Equipment at Block Imaging.
 Jason loves to help, challenge, and empower people as they make decisions about their medical imaging equipment.
 When he's not assisting healthcare facilities with their imaging needs, Jason enjoys spending time with his family, coaching multiple sports, and watching the Michigan State Spartans.